-So here’s our finely tuned list of some top-tier dramas that will guarantee a night-in well spent and a film that demands to be added to your watchlists on the best streaming services.
-We’ve got everything from epic tales of criminal corruption through to thoughtful character studies about morality, a few awards contenders, and everything in between.
+Our finely tuned list of the best drama movies guarantees a night-in well spent, with a film that demands to be added to your watchlists on the best streaming services.
+We’ve got everything from epic tales of criminal corruption to thoughtful character studies about morality, and everything in between.

-There’s no doubt that Scorsese’s insight into the world of wiseguys is one of the quintessential gangster films, but there’s so much more to Goodfellas than quotable lines and Joe Pesci’s short fuse.
+There’s no doubt that Martin Scorsese’s insight into the world of wiseguys is one of the quintessential gangster films, but there’s so much more to Goodfellas than quotable lines and Joe Pesci’s short fuse.

 The rise and fall of Henry Hill is one wrought with power plays, betrayal, and addiction to a life of lawlessness shown through Ray Liotta’s iconic performance and a handful of others that can make your blood freeze.
-It also makes for a great game of spot the future Sopranos star.
+It also makes for a great game of ‘Spot the future Sopranos star’.

-Three Billboards Outside Ebbing, Missouri (2017)
+10. Three Billboards Outside Ebbing, Missouri (2017)

-Frances McDormand is a force to be reckoned with as a vengeful tornado in overalls, calling out Woody Harrelson’s worn down chief of police, who has his own personal struggles.
+Frances McDormand is a force to be reckoned with as a vengeful tornado in overalls, calling out Woody Harrelson’s worn-down chief of police, who has his own personal struggles.

 Proving that even some of the darkest moments and souls can see the light eventually, Three Billboards is the newest movie on this list but shows signs of being a modern-day classic.

-Schindler’s List (1993)
+8. Schindler’s List (1993)

 One of the greatest directors in cinema presents one of the most important lessons the world could ever learn in Schindler’s List.
 Liam Neeson gives an Oscar-winning performance as Oskar Schindler, the businessman who became a hero to thousands and the generations that followed them.
 It might seem like one of those ‘checklist’ movies you never actually get around to watching, but classics are classics for a reason.

-The Godfather (1972)
+7. The Godfather (1972)

 Al Pacino’s prodigal son returning to the fold and being forced into the family business is a fascinating tale that only a few have earned the right to be in the same conversation with.